-Undressed: A Brief History of Underwear – Victoria & Albert Museum South Kensington
+Pink Floyd exhibition: Their Mortal Remains – Victoria & Albert Museum South Kensington

-It was established in 1852 using profits from the Great Exhibition.
-It combined all the work from the old School of Design and Museum of Manufactures, and lumped it into the big Brompton Boilers building.
+It gathered together all of the works inside the old School of Design and Museum of Manufactures, and transferred them to big Brompton Boilers building.

 Read our review: